Here’s a list of some of the most important lessons (and plenty of not-so-important lessons) that we’ve learned while travelling this amazing country!

 20 DON’T WORRY SO MUCH ABOUT GEAR

-Ok, so these new bags, clothes, cameras, and gadgets are pretty sweet; we all like them, but don’t ever let not having them hold you back.
+OK, so these new bags, clothes, cameras, and gadgets are pretty sweet; we all like them, but don’t ever let not having them hold you back.
 Maybe your pictures won’t be as sharp, or your bag won’t be perfect, but the people, the places, and the journey are what it’s about.
-You probably wont even remember what gear you had 20 years down the road.
+You probably won’t even remember what gear you had 20 years down the road.

 21 I CAN’T DANCE

 I’ve been to five Turkish weddings to date, and so far all five have centred around dancing.
 In fact, there’s very little else to a Turkish wedding.
 And this is a serious problem for me.
-I’ve tried really hard a couple of times to master the horon, a dance from the Black Sea region resembling a line of people being electrocuted, but I’ve accomplished nothing more than sweating buckets and look like an idiot.
+I’ve tried really hard a couple of times to master the horon, a dance from the Black Sea region resembling a line of people being electrocuted, but I’ve accomplished nothing more than sweating buckets and looking like an idiot.

 22 DON’T TRUST THE GRASS IN ISTANBUL

 In Istanbul where the cat population is in the millions, grass is apparently synonymous with litter box.

 23 TRAVELLING WITH KIDS ISN’T IMPOSSIBLE, IT’S JUST DIFFERENT

 If you’ve got kids don’t buy into the idea that your travelling days are done.
 It’s still totally possible to explore new places and travel the world with kids; it just takes extra work and a bit of flexibility.
 Less hiking, more beaches, less late-night walks down ancient streets, more nights in, less wine tours, more ice cream.
 Rather than explore a city for hours on end we parked next to a river and let the kids play in the water for hours on end.
 It’s different and takes a bit more thoughtfulness regarding what your kids are into and capable of but it’s totally doable and can still be a lot of fun.